debemdeboas/debemdeboas/README.md

 # 👋 Ciao a tutti e benvenuti!

 Welcome to my profile.
-My name is Rafael (he/him) and I'm a software developer currently based in Brazil.
+My name is Rafael Almeida (he/him), and I'm a software developer currently based in Brazil.
 I'm a CommpSci student at PUCRS (Porto Alegre) and a back-end developer at [Nelogica Sistemas de Software](https://www.nelogica.com.br).

 ### About me (now with pictures!)

-My interests are multiprocessing, distributed systems, SaaS, automation (mainly Ansible) and mid-level languages such as Delphi and C++.
+My interests are multiprocessing, distributed systems, SaaS, automation (mainly Ansible), and mid-level languages such as Delphi and C++.

-I've worked with Embarcadero's Delphi since the beggining of 2019 and with Ansible since the end of that same year.
+I've worked with Embarcadero's Delphi since the beginning of 2019 and with Ansible since the end of 2019.
 Most of the code I've written outside of my current company is open-source and here on Github.

-I have two cats and two dogs and I love them to bits.
-Also, I really enjoy my homemade shortbread over a cup of black tea (with milk, of course).
+I have two cats and two dogs, and I love them to bits.
+My Instagram stories often involve them.
+Also, I enjoy my homemade shortbread over a cup of black tea (with milk, of course).

+I speak fluent Portuguese (my mother tongue) and English.
+I'm also studying Italian and Japanese.

 <p align="center">
     <a href="https://github-readme-stats.vercel.app/api?username=debemdeboas&count_private=true&show_icons=true&theme=onedark">